GAIR-NLP/ProX/README.md

 ## Training on ProX curated data

 We provide over 100B high quality general domain corpus and ~5B high quality math corpus.
-You can train your own model using this data.
+You can directly train your own model using these data.

 Here we provide an example to download, tokenize, train a model using ProX data with litgpt, finally with thorough evaluation.
 Feel free to modify the script to fit your own needs.